bastion-rs/bastion/README.md

 spending her efforts without any hesitation on small things that I requested (Like this logo).
 My shining star.

-Also thanks to my friend [Berkan Yavrı](http://github.com/yavrib) who came with the idea of making this.
+Also, thanks to my friend [Berkan Yavri](http://github.com/yavrib) who helped to the idea of making this.
-Debated over the approaches that I took, spent time on thinking of this project with me.
+Debated over the approaches that I took, spent time on thinking about this project with me.